Russia’s major new spring offensive in Ukraine has already begun, Nato warns

 Earlier on Monday, the Kremlin’s defence ministry said its troops had pushed forward two kilometres west along the frontlines, without specifying exactly where in a war zone that encompasses several regions in Ukraine’s south and east.

-The Ukrainian military reported Russian shelling all along the frontline and said 16 settlements had been bombarded near Bakhmut, a key target city in the eastern Donetsk region.
+The Ukrainian military reported Russian shelling all along the frontline and said 16 settlements had been bombarded near Bakhmut.
 It said that over the past day, Ukraine’s forces had repelled a number of attacks near Bakhmut as well as assaults in Kharkiv, Luhansk and Zaporizhzhia regions.

+In Luhansk, Russian troops pulled back after several days of intense fighting near the key city of Kreminna, although they're not "running out of steam," the Luhansk governor, Serhii Haidai, told Ukrainian television.

+In the partially occupied southern region of Kherson, artillery fire hit more than 20 cities and villages over the past 24 hours including the regional capital of the same name which was recaptured by Ukrainian forces in November.
+Two men were killed in one of the villages when their car ran over a landmine.

 Satellite images released by private space technology company Maxar showed intense fighting in the Vuhledar area of Donetsk between 8 and 10 February.

-Positions in the city have been fortified and only people with a military role were being allowed in, a deputy battalion commander said.
-Any civilians who still wanted to leave the city would have to brave the incoming fire, he said.

-Bakhmut is a prime objective for Mr Putin and its capture would give Russia a new foothold in the Donetsk region and a rare victory after several months of setbacks.
-Donetsk and Luhansk regions make up the Donbas, Ukraine‘s industrial heartland.
-Russia partially occupies it and wants to win full control.

 Ukraine said it was ready to defend from Russia’s latest push but has been urging Western allies to quickly reinforce its frontline forces with fighter jets and long-range missiles.

+Mr Stoltenberg said Nato will increase targets for stockpiling ammunition as Kyiv is burning through shells “many times” faster than Western countries can produce them, which has has left allied stocks badly depleted.

 President Volodymyr Zelensky spent two days last week touring Europe to take his appeal to various national leaders directly, drawing positive movements towards the supply of jets despite allies’ reservations.

 Mr Stoltenberg said he expected Nato defence ministers to consider the plea for aircraft at this week’s summit.

-“There is now a discussion going on also on the question of aircrafts and I expect that also to be addressed tomorrow at the meeting in Brussels”, he said, adding that Ukraine needs urgent support on the ground.
-Mr Stoltenberg also stressed that supplying fighter jets to Ukraine would not make Nato part of the conflict, after Russian warnings
+“There is now a discussion going on also on the question of aircraft and I expect that also to be addressed tomorrow at the meeting in Brussels”, he said, adding that Ukraine needs urgent support on the ground.

+Mr Stoltenberg also stressed that supplying fighter jets to Ukraine would not make Nato part of the conflict, after Russian warnings that it would be an “escalation” of Western involvement in the war.

+It comes as Norway’s three security services said Russia is the main security threat for all of Europe and will remain so for a long time.
+"Russia today poses the biggest threat to Norwegian and European security, and the confrontation with the West will be long-lasting," said the country’s defense minister, Bjørn Arild Gram, having been presented with annual assessments from the three agencies.

 Join our commenting forum